microsoftgraph/microsoft-graph-docs-contrib/concepts/overview.md

 - Subscribes to changes in your calendar, sends you an alert when you’re spending too much time in meetings, and provides recommendations for the ones you could miss or delegate based on how relevant the attendees are to you.
 - Helps you sort out personal and work information on your phone; for example, by categorizing pictures that should go to your personal OneDrive and business receipts that should go to your OneDrive for Business.

+You can do all this and more with the Microsoft Graph API.

 ## What's in the graph?

-The graph is made up of resources connected by relationships.
+Microsoft Graph is made up of resources connected by relationships.
 For example, a user can be connected to a group through a [memberOf](../api-reference/v1.0/api/user_list_memberof.md) relationship, and to another user through a [manager](../api-reference/v1.0/api/user_list_manager.md) relationship.
 Your app can traverse these relationships to access these connected resources and perform actions on them through the API.

 You can also get valuable insights and intelligence about the data from Microsoft Graph.
 For example, you can get the popular files [trending around](../api-reference/beta/resources/insights_trending.md) a particular user, or get the most relevant [people](../api-reference/beta/api/user_list_people.md) around a user.

+Discover the possibilities in the relationships within Microsoft Graph.

 ![An image showing the primary resources and relationships that are part of the graph](images/microsoft_graph.png)